 Despite its low win ratio the simple and free momentum strategy we provide in bitcoin beats buy and hold (HODL) while at the same time minimizing the drawdown.

-Tradestation/Easy Language and Amibroker code for trend following strategies in bitcoin
+Tradestation/Easy Language and Amibroker code for trend following strategies in Bitcoin

-We have code for all the three trend following and momentum strategies presented in this article in both Amibroker and Tradestation.
+We have code for all three trend following and momentum strategies presented in this article in both Amibroker and Tradestation.
 You can buy this plus code for at least 60+ other strategies presented in the free articles on this website:

-Conclusion about trend following and momentum strategies in bitcoin:
+Conclusion about trend following and momentum strategies in Bitcoin:

 Trading doesn’t need to be complicated.
 In this article, we backtested two trend following strategies and one momentum strategy in bitcoin.
 All three seem to work reasonably well.